 Felines and Friends recognizes that not everyone loves cats, and that not everyone has the means or the desire to help free-roaming cats.
 But it has taken a very community-friendly approach, which is also well-planned.
 “Planning is the most important element in ensuring effective TNR,” says Bonnie.
 TNR in these rural communities starts with approaching the town officials, the animal control officer (if there is one), and the landowners.
 A reliable feeder is crucial to the success of the plan.
 This person feeds the cats on schedule for a minimum of several weeks, so that the cats get used to a consistent routine and the feeder is able to get an accurate count of cats to be live-trapped.
 Cats are counted daily.
 In this way, Felines and Friends is able to very accurately predict how many cats it’ll be able to TNR when that date arrives.
 A few days before the anticipated live-trapping event, informational door hangers are placed on houses throughout town.

-Reception in the NEK has been very positive, likely facilitated by FFF's proactive and organized outreach, but also by its skilled approach.
+Reception in the Northeast Kingdom has been very positive, likely facilitated by Felines and Friends’ outreach, but also by its skilled approach.
 The organization intentionally fosters a culture of respect, and volunteers know and understand that everyone in these towns, no matter their circumstances, knowledge about cats, or attitudes about cats, is just trying to do their best to live their lives and survive.

 Fundraising efforts are in full swing

-For those of us wanting to carry out TNR in our own communities, Bonnie points out that it's not necessary to reinvent the wheel.
-Initiatives and processes designed and put into place by Neighborhood Cats and Alley Cat Allies form much of the foundation of FFF.
-Bonnie considers the Neighborhood Cats TNR manual a bible.
+For those of us wanting to carry out TNR in our own communities, Bonnie says good guidelines have been written.
+Initiatives and processes designed and put into place by Neighborhood Cats and Alley Cat Allies form much of the foundation of Felines and Friends.
+Bonnie considers the Neighborhood Cats TNR manual a strong set of guidelines.

-One bit of advice from Bonnie for those who undertake TNR: It's worth remembering that many "feral" cats probably really are feral and are not going to be happy living close to humans.
-Also, it's easy for a TNR organization to lose its focus and veer into fostering, for example.
-Animal welfare organizations need to be clear about their mission, whether it's TNR, fostering, adoption, education, rescue, or some combination of these.
-It can be easy for an organization to lose its way, as there's so much work to do.
+Bonnie advises that people who undertake TNR remember that many “feral” cats probably really are feral and will not be happy living close to humans.
+Also, it’s easy for a TNR organization to lose its focus and veer into fostering, for example.
+Animal welfare organizations need to be clear about their mission, whether it’s TNR, fostering, adoption, education, rescue, or some combination of these.
+It can be easy for an organization to lose its way, as there’s so much work to do.

 Read more about helping feral cats: